juitnow/juit-capacitor-updater/README.md

 `() => Promise<void>` that needs to be invoked to reload the web view with the updated contents.

-If this function asynchronously returns `undefined`, it means that the update could not be performed (either due to live-reload in Capacitor or when on the web).

-In case of errors during downloading or unzipping, this function will throw an error asynchronously (returning a rejected promise).
+If the update could not be performed (either due to live-reload in Capacitor or when on the web) or in case of errors during downloading or unzipping, this function will throw an error asynchronously (returning a rejected promise).

 #### `persistUpdates()`